QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 If you have access to a cloud based solution for Jupyter, then that is typically the easiest solution

-..
-A few options:
-.. - juliabox?
+* JuliaBox, once it's working.
-.. - Ask at your university.
+* Ask at your university.
 For example, many Canadian students have access to syzygy.ca
 * Students: ask your department if these resources are available (e.g. `www.syzygy.ca <www.syzygy.ca>`_ and `juliabox.com <www.juliabox.com>`_ in general)
-* ** REMARK:** Currently, `www.juliabox.com <www.juliabox.com>`_ does not support adding packages and cannot be used
 * Universities and workgroups: email `contact@quantecon.org <mailto:contact@quantecon.org">`_ for help on setting up a shared Jupyterhub instance with precompiled packages ready for these lecture notes

 To easily install the packages used by these notebooks on a cloud-based jupyterhub installation, you will need to go open a Jupyter notebook and type